-Ceramic tile is a great material to use for a large kitchen backsplash because it is extremely versatile, easy to maintain, and cost-effective.
+Ceramic tile is a great material to use for a large kitchen backsplash because it is extremely versatile, easy to maintain, and often affordable.
 Ceramic tile is nonporous, which makes it stain-resistant.
 It’s easy to customize and install and comes in almost every color with either a glazed or unglazed finish.

 Porcelain tile is a special type of ceramic that is harder and more durable.
 It’s not only stain-resistant but scratch-resistant and can be made to look like stone.
-It costs more than classic ceramic tile but might well be worth it depending on your dream kitchen plans.
+It costs more than classic ceramic tile but might well be worth it depending on your kitchen plans.

 You can also use metal backsplashes to match your stainless-steel appliances.
 Or for a classic look, choose marble tile to complement a marble countertop.

 The newest materials for kitchen backsplashes include eco-friendly options and tough, attractive laminates that come in all types of colors and styles.

 For an eco-friendly option, choose tile that has been recycled, such as glass tile or mosaic tile made from renewable materials.
 Recycled backsplash tile isn’t the only green choice in backsplash trends.
 Some people build backsplashes made from recycled metals or even objects such as old music CDs.

 If you want an elegant backsplash beyond the standard ceramic tile backsplash, consider a stone backsplash.
 You can opt for a full slab or stone tile, both of which can be durable and attractive.